waterbear-cloud/paco/docs/aim-config.rst

 Environments
 ============

-Environments define how the real AWS resources will be provisioned.
+Environments define how actual AWS resources should be provisioned.
-As environments copy the defaults from ``network`` and ``applications`` config, they can define complex cloud deployments very succinctly.
+As Environments copy all of the defaults from ``network`` and ``applications`` config, they can define complex cloud deployments very succinctly.

 The top level environments are simply a name and a title.
 They are logical